 Randy Kamphaus came to the University of Oregon from Georgia, where he spent most of his career on the faculty of the University of Georgia, having served as a distinguished research professor, department head, clinic director and an academic program coordinator, among other roles.
 He subsequently served as dean of the College of Education at Georgia State University in Atlanta.
 Kamphaus' work has focused on clinical test development, child psychodiagnostics, and classification methods.

-Christoph Lindner is Professor and Dean of the School of Architecture and Allied Arts and Honorary Research Professor in Cultural Analysis at the University of Amsterdam.
-Previously, he was Professor of Media and Culture at the University of Amsterdam, where he launched and directed the ASCA Cities Project and served as founding Director of the Netherlands Institute for Cultural Analysis (NICA).
-From 2010-2014, he was also Director of the Amsterdam School for Cultural Analysis (ASCA), a research institute and doctoral school focused on the interdisciplinary study of contemporary society, politics, and culture.
+Christoph Lindner is professor and dean of the College of Design and honorary research professor in Cultural Analysis at the University of Amsterdam.
+Previously, he was professor of media and culture at the University of Amsterdam, where he launched and directed the ASCA Cities Project and served as founding director of the Netherlands Institute for Cultural Analysis (NICA).
+From 2010-2014, he was also director of the Amsterdam School for Cultural Analysis (ASCA), a research institute and doctoral school focused on the interdisciplinary study of contemporary society, politics, and culture.
 In his research and teaching, he is particularly interested in the interrelations between cities, globalization, and issues of political ecology, sustainability, and creative practice, which he approaches from a comparative, transnational perspective.

 W. Andrew Marcus, Tykeson Dean of Arts and Sciences, oversees the operations of 41 academic departments and programs in the College of Arts and Sciences.
-In his 13-year career at the UO, Dr. Marcus has served as head of the Department of Geography (2008-11) and Associate Dean for Social Sciences (2011-13).
+In his 13-year career at the UO, Marcus has served as head of the Department of Geography (2008-11) and associate dean for social sciences (2011-13).
 He served as acting dean in 2013 and interim dean from 2014-2016 when he was named Tykeson Dean of Arts and Sciences.
-Dr. Marcus is a professor of geography whose research focuses on human impacts on rivers and the use of remote sensing technology to map and understand rivers.
-He earned a bachelor's degree from Stanford University; a Master's degree from Arizona State University; and a Ph.D. in Geography from University of Colorado.
+Marcus is a professor of geography whose research focuses on human impacts on rivers and the use of remote sensing technology to map and understand rivers.
+He earned a bachelor's degree from Stanford University; a master's degree from Arizona State University; and a Ph.D. in Geography from University of Colorado.